HailXD/SC1015-MiniProject/README.md

 ## Recommendations
 - Go hybrid, rely not just on game descriptions but also on metadata and content features
 - Could use PCA (principal component analysis) to determine the importance of each feature
+- Could experiment with Generative Retrieval, consolidate all information within a corpus into a single model
 - No way to test the model at the moment, could scrape actual recommendations from steam and compare with our model's recommendations to see if they are similar

 ## Conclusion